 It is, however, very unlikely that the itinerary would be substantially altered; if alterations are necessary the Leader of the group and Guide will decide what the best alternative is, taking into consideration the best interests of the whole group

 Participants must hold a valid Computerized CNIC/Passport Card.

 Participants are advised to use Non-Slippery Shoes/Boot/Joggers/DMS.
 Participants must NOT wear Heel/Dress Shoes.

 On steep ascends in mountainous areas, air conditioned of the buses will be operational on on-off basis to keep the vehicles from overheating.

 The RVT will not be responsible for any injury/damage/loss.

 While on an organized trek, it is best to pack all items for your trip in one large piece and one carry on.
 The large piece must be a duffel bag (weighing not more than 12.5 Kg.) because duffels are easier for porters to carry.
 A small day pack is suggested as a carry-on to keep items that you will use during while on the trek, bus or jeep.

 Packing list for your Duffel.

-With your knowledge of Pakistani culture you are well aware of precautions to be taken while traveling through remote areas.
+With your knowledge of Pakistani culture, you are well aware of precautions to be taken while traveling through remote areas.
 Cloths for the trek should be durable, comfortable and easy to wash and dry.
-In good weather you will spend much of your time in a T-shirt or medium shirt and outdoor trousers.
-You will need warmer clothes for evening in the camps.
+In good weather, you will spend much of your time in a T-shirt or medium shirt and outdoor trousers.
+You will need warmer clothes for the evening in the camps.
 Temperature falls rapidly as soon the sun goes down.